-☑ (REQUIRED) State/territory agency responsible for mental health
+☑ (REQUIRED) State/territory agency responsible for mental health Describe the coordination goals and process:

 The Lead Agency has a clear line of communication with Louisiana Department of Health (LDH) who is the agency responsible for mental health.
 The Lead Agency works with LDH on informing parents of mental health assistance.